notificationapi-com/docs/docs/guides/push.md

 ### Setup

 To send a push notification to your mobile app on an Apple device, we need some credentials from your Apple Developer account.
-Bellow are the required steps to generate and save APNs credentials.
+Below are the required steps to generate and save APNs credentials.

 1. Go to your [Apple Developer Account](https://developer.apple.com/account)
 2. Click "Certificates"